SwatGetmann/MPON_RE/Sound/Draft 2.md

 * `NP3_PSTL` files refer to Gap-Header in `NSGLOBAL_400.WAD`
 * Good examples: `Katana`, `MX_B2_` (`I_Say.WAD`).
 Gap-Headers in NSGlobal have DIFFERENT values in the first block - or at least the names are different ... \
 And these indexes are either the previous or following to the ones from `NP3_PSTL`...

+* `NPGLOBAL_400.WAD` has the same header, as Gap Headers in `NSGLOBAL_400.WAD`
+* Headers in `NPGLOBAL_400.WAD` are linked to audio. \
+Listing consistas of Header Blocks, that consist of SubBlocks. \
+The ORDER of audio placement in the `NSGLOBAL_400.wad` corresponds w/ the order of sub_block pointers. \
+The same audio CAN BE REUSED in differnt BLOCKS.
+* `NQGLOBAL_400.WAD` has HEADERS, that point to blocks in `NPGLOBAL_400.WAD`.
+* `NGGLOBAL_400.WAD` has headers, but they are unknown.
+They have FLOAT numbers, and the counter of elements, that is linked to somewhat - but that is not understood yet.